abbreviatedman/react-unit-01-intro-to-react/1b-props-state/02-props-lab/readme.md

 ## Import Bootstrap

-6. Then in VS Code, open the **/src/index.js** file and import the bootstrap css like by typing the following line `import 'bootstrap/dist/css/bootstrap.css';` placing it just after the import for ReactDOM and just before our import for **Index.css**.
+6. Then in VS Code, open the **/src/index.js** file and import the bootstrap css like by typing the following line `import 'bootstrap/dist/css/bootstrap.css';` placing it just after the import for ReactDOM and just before our import for **index.css**.
 This way we can override the bootstrap styles with our own inside Index.css if we wish to.

 ## Exercise Assets

-7. Move the image files from the _/assets\*\* folder outside the create-react-app project folder into the create-react-app folder _/public/\*\* this way the images will be accessible to your application.
+7. Move the image files from the `assets` folder outside the create-react-app project folder into the create-react-app folder `public`.
+This way the images will be accessible to your application.

 ## Creating the App Component